SleepBook/pySpice/ReadMe.md

-finally, a second-pass is necessary, because in first-pass someplace still use external node name(print) and the node name and branch name are not named contiously.(translate_dict), these job are assigned to the internalize function
+finally, a second-pass is necessary, because in first-pass someplace still use external node name(print) and the node name and branch name are not named contiously.(translate_dict), these job are assigned to the

+##Inductor AC Resolution

+in AC analysis, the branch reserved for inductor is no longer needed.
+However, changing the MNA structure and re assign number to the element in the MNA is time-consuming.
+Here the resolution i came up with is to change the AC stamping for the inductor a bit:

+that's in the p_port line and n_port line only stamp 1 and -1 in the branch coloum respectively.
+And in the coloum line stamp how to calculate the current through the inductor by the volatge on it's side.

+This implement can be account in two ways.
+First, it can be seen as elaborate the involve an abundunt varible: the current through the inductor and add an extra equivilance for it.
+The other way is simply see it as a transformation of the original matrix.
+In fact, the matrix at hand can easily be deduced to the original MNA. internalize function